dokku/dokku-rabbitmq/README.md

 dokku rabbitmq:promote other_service playground
 ```

-This will replace rabbitmq_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `RABBITMQ_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 RABBITMQ_URL=amqp://other_service:ANOTHER_PASSWORD@dokku-rabbitmq-other-service:5672/other_service